Thursday, November 29, 2012

 Cover:

-Cool, comic book kind of art style.
-But not too accurate - Brad gets a shot at through window but he is not actually hit.
+Cool, comic book style art.
+But not too accurate - Brad gets a shot at through the window, but he is not actually hit.

 Blackouts

-Three of them - in fact book starts with one.
+Three of them - in fact, the book starts with one.
 On second occasion "ammunition truck exploded up above my left eye.
 I was out." and last one "I node-dived headlong into the cellar of limp oblivion."

 Cool lines